DAF201/Crank-Development-Guide-Book/README.md

   -- gre.set_value("your font variable",font) --optional, if your font can display all languages end
 ```
+then go to text translate panel to set up all translate text
+when you need to change language, call language_change with language=your_language_here.
 > ### If you reached here, thank you for reading.
 I am going back to school now.
 If you have any questions regarding this or me, email daf201@blink-in.com or find me at the UTD library on the third floor